-Integration means taking the tools that all the different parts of your agency needs to manage your workflow and finances, and making them all talk to each other work together.
+Integration means taking the tools that all the different parts of your agency need to manage your workflow and finances, making them all talk to each other work together.

 Solution: The Integrated and Automated Agency Operating Model

 For purposes of this calculation, let’s assume an average of $50,000 a year per person for salaries.
-Now of course the government has to get their cut; and with benefits, etc. we’re going add a 30% burden or markup to that salary to account for those costs.
-That gives us an average loaded cost per full time employee (or equivalent) of $65,000 a year.
+Now of course the government has to get their cut; and with benefits, etc. we’re going to add a 30% burden or markup to that salary to account for those costs.
+That gives us an average loaded cost per full-time employee (or equivalent) of $65,000 a year.

-If we look at a typical 40-hour work week, and consider vacations and holidays, that gives us roughly 2,000 hours per year.
+If we look at a typical 40-hour workweek and consider vacations and holidays, we get roughly 2,000 hours per year.
 When we divide your total loaded cost by your average work hours per year, that gives you an hourly labor cost of $32.50 an hour for somebody using your system.

-When we multiply that times our 50 employees, that means every hour that everybody in your agency is working in your systems, it’s costing you $1,625 an hour.
-If people are spending about a quarter of that 40 hour work week in the system, that’s 40 hours per month.
+When we multiply that times our 50 employees, it means every hour that everybody in your agency is working in your systems, it’s costing you $1,625 an hour.
+If people are spending about a quarter of that 40-hour workweek in the system, that’s 40 hours per month.

-Typically, when an agency uses multiple systems, they use a project management system, time management tool, an expense management system, and some sort of accounting and financial management system.
-If your agency provides media planning and buying services these costs will be substantially higher, but to keep things simple, we haven’t built any of those systems into this example.
+Typically, when an agency uses multiple systems, they use a project management system, time management tool, an expense management system and some sort of accounting and financial management system.
+If your agency provides media planning and buying services, these costs will be substantially higher.
+To keep things simple, we haven’t built any of those systems into this example.